xmartlabs/PagerTabStripView/README.md

 }
 ```

-In this example, we add some settings like the tab bar height, indicator bar color and tab item spaces.
+In this example, we add some settings like the tab bar height, indicator view and tab item spaces.
 Let's watch how it looks!

 <div style="text-align:center">
     <img src="Example/Media/scrollableStyleExample.gif">